wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.IV.2

 <p class=fip id=p2>
-2.&emsp;A major step in the Atonement plan is to undo error at all levels.
+2. A major step in the Atonement plan is to undo error at all levels.
 ²Sickness or ‘not-right-mindedness’ is the result of level confusion, because it always entails the belief that what is amiss on one level can adversely affect another.
 3We have referred to miracles as the means of correcting level confusion, for all mistakes must be corrected at the level on which they occur.
 ⁴Only the mind is capable of error.